USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/snakemake.md

 ### Syntax unlocks: the shape of a rule

 The Target-First rhythm needs one thing before we can play it on real data: the syntax of a rule.
-These five 60-second **unlocks** give you exactly that — they aren't the story, they're the vocabulary.
+These five 60-second **unlocks** give you exactly that — they are not the story, they're the vocabulary.
 If you did the Nextflow hello-world series, this is the same five ideas in Snakemake's spelling.
 Create each file, run it, watch what changes, move on.

-The shape never varies, and it's the shape you said out loud all through the interrogation:
+The shape never varies:

 > **A rule says: here is the file I make, and here are the files I need.**